AP-NORC poll: Very few Americans back full school reopening

 And 6 in 10 think a mix of in-person and virtual instruction is necessary, to limit the number of students inside at one time.
 Some of the nation’s largest districts, including New York City’s schools, plan to use that model.
 But Education Secretary Betsy DeVos says that fails students and taxpayers, arguing that students should be in the classroom every day.

-In his campaign to reopen schools, Trump has threatened to cut federal funding for schools that fail to reopen fully.
+In his campaign to reopen schools, Trump argues that Democrats oppose it for political reasons.
+He has threatened to cut federal funding for schools that fail to reopen fully.
 The White House has said he wants to work with Congress to tie future relief funding to reopening.
 He argues that other countries have reopened schools safely, although some he cites have used the hybrid model that DeVos decried.

 The Trump administration also has argued that it's not just about academics.
 Students need access to meal programs and mental health services, it says.